Manuel A Morán: Puppetry

-He started performing puppet shows in his native Puerto Rico in 3rd grade after he saw a performance of Leopoldo Santiago Lavandero’s La Plenópera del Empache.
+He started performing puppet shows in his native Puerto Rico in 3rd grade after he saw a performance of Leopoldo Santiago Lavandero's La Plenópera del Empache.

-His doctoral dissertation is about Dr. Leopoldo Santiago Lavandero, who he considers the father of Educational Theater and Puppetry in Puerto Rico, and about the historical development of theater education and puppet theater on the island.
+His doctoral dissertation is about Leopoldo Santiago Lavandero, who he considers the father of Educational Theater and Puppetry in Puerto Rico, and about the historical development of theater education and puppet theater on the island.

-He was selected as one of “40 under 40 Young Master Puppeteers World-wide” by Puppetry International Magazine, Spring & Summer Issue # 25, April, 2009.
+He was selected as one of "40 under 40 Young Master Puppeteers World-wide" by Puppetry International Magazine, Spring & Summer Issue # 25, April, 2009.

 He is a member of the Puppeteers of America and UNIMA-USA organizations.
 He was the Vice President of UNIMA International.
 In 2012, he entered the Executive Committee of UNIMA.
-From 2016 to 2020, he was the President of UNIMA's Three America’s Commission.
+From 2016 to 2020, he was the President of UNIMA's Three America's Commission.
 He was the president of UNIMA-USA, Inc. from 2016-2017.